 She is experienced in the assessment and management of a wide range of other mental health problems and emotional difficulties affecting children and young people including depression, anxiety, obsessive compulsive disorders, school refusal etc.

 Maggie is Chair of the Public Engagement Committee of the Northern Ireland Division of the Royal College of Psychiatrists.
+She is also an editor for RCPsych Child & Family Public Education Editorial Board.
 She has led on a large number of initiatives promoting public education in respect of mental health and spoken on television and radio in this capacity.
 She volunteers for the Down Syndrome Association providing expert input at their annual New Parents’ Weekends and in training ‘mentor’ parents in communication skills.
-She is a volunteer Child Protection Officer for a cross-community football club in south Belfast.
 Maggie and her CAMH Eating Disorder Service colleagues were delighted to have been nominated for and won, The Unsung Hero, Spirit of Health Award at the 2018 Spirit of Northern Ireland Awards.